 It wasn't until 2,000 years after people in Africa were farming these fruits that they began to emerge in various Mediterranean countries and then the rest of Europe.

-Later into the 17th century, watermelons were planted in Massachusetts and then made their way to areas of South America.
+Later in the 17th century, watermelons were planted in Massachusetts and then made their way to areas in South America.
 Currently, watermelon is grown in 96 countries around the world.

 Where are the Most Watermelons Grown?

-The country that produces the second most watermelons in the world doesn't even come close to how much China produces.
-Iran is in second place with roughly 4.2 million metric tons of watermelon per year.
-Turkey is in third place with 4 million metric tons.
+The country that produces the second-most number of watermelons in the world doesn't even come close to how much China produces.
+Iran is in second place, with roughly 4.2 million metric tons of watermelon per year.
+Turkey is in third place, with 4 million metric tons.

 Delicious Ways to Eat Watermelon

-While watermelon is perfect as is, if you're looking for more ways to spice up how you eat this fruit, you have to check out these ideas.
+Watermelon is perfect as is.
+But if you're looking for more ways to spice up how you eat this fruit, you have to check out the ideas we have gathered for you.

 If you've never tried watermelon and feta cheese together, you're missing out.
 Eating feta cheese and watermelon together is a popular dish in Egypt and Israel.
 The sweetness of the watermelon and the saltiness of the cheese give you the perfect combination of flavors.
 You don't need a lot of feta to get the full experience.

 One of the simplest ways to spice up a piece of watermelon is to just add salt and pepper.
-If you want to add even more flavor, a drizzle of lime juice is the way to go.
+But that's not all.
+If you want to add even more flavor, add a drizzle of lime juice to the fruit's flesh.

 If you love Caprese salad, you need to try it with watermelon.
-All you have to do is swamp out the tomato with slices of watermelon!
+All you have to do is swap out the tomato for slices of watermelon!
 It's one of my favorite ways to eat more watermelon, and it's a great appetizer to serve at a party or bring to the office potluck.

 This idea may seem a little out there for you, but adding watermelon to sandwiches is a fantastic way to eat the fruit.
-It especially pairs well with roast beef and other dark meat.
-You can slice the watermelon thin and place it on your favorite sandwich to add a little sweetness.
+And you don't have to fear adding a layer of meat to your sandwich.
+The juicy fruit pairs well with roast beef and other dark meats.
+You can slice the watermelon thinly and place it on your favorite sandwich to add a little sweetness.

 You've probably heard of mango and pineapple salsa, but what about watermelon salsa?
+It can be an excellent side dish, and it's quite easy to make.
 You'll need onions, lime juice, garlic, and any seasoning you like in your salsa.
 All you have to do is chop everything up and mix it in a bowl.
 If you're looking to add some more color, adding mango chunks works perfectly.

 Don't know which foods are high in potassium?
 Read our article, 15 Best Food Sources of Potassium.
 We also have a guide to this important mineral: Potassium 101: All You Need To Know About Potassium.